tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: set hero_loc to entrance in mk_def_pkl()
 		- DONE: update hero_loc on move
 		- DONE: test with print() statement
-	- TBD: fix 'drop key' & 'wear crown' (2word commands not working for new convert commands)
 	- TBD: find cases where hero is searched for and fix
 - TBD: add confirmation prompt for 'quit' and 'restart' ?
 	- IDEA: do check in web_main() based on returned exit_req value